Hate crime

 There are several ways you can report a hate crime:

-2. Use a third party reporting centre - They can provide you with support and can forward details of the incident to the police.
-This does not have to include your contact details if you don't wish the police to investigate the incident, but can alert the police to areas where hate crime is a particular issue.
+• Use a third party reporting centre - We operate a third party reporting centre network consisting of the following publicly accessible buildings and services where you can report a hate crime incident in confidence.
+Third party reporting centres can provide you with support and they can forward details of the incident to the police.
+This does not have to include your contact details if you don't wish the police to investigate the incident, but can alert the police to areas where hate crime is a particular issue:

 If it's an emergency, but you can't make a voice call, you can now contact the 999 emergency services by SMS text from your mobile phone.
 However, you will only be able to use this service if you have registered with emergencySMS first.
 See the emergencySMS website for details.